ramihmda/ramihmda.github.io/projects/colonoscopy.md

 ## Overview
 I worked on the software side of a robotic colonoscopy system designed to reduce operator fatigue during manual endoscope procedures.
 The robot has four motorized degrees of freedom and is controlled through teleoperation using a game controller.

-My work included teleoperation control, sensor integration, and the operator interface.
+My contributions included teleoperation control, sensor integration, and the operator interface.
 I set up Xbox controller input mapping, integrated an NDI Aurora magnetic tracker for tip localization, and streamed video from a miniature camera at the end of the scope.

 <figure class="align-center">
   <img src="/assets/images/colon_setup.png"